 This page provides useful information for Aboriginal and Torres Strait Islander people.
-To navigate through the information use the menu on the left, this will bring up the information and links.

 Australian Indigenous Health Info Net

 The Australian Indigenous HealthInfoNet is an internet resource that aims to inform practice and policy in Indigenous health by making research and other knowledge readily accessible.
 In this way, the Australian Indigenous HealthInfoNetcontributes to closing the gap in health between Indigenous and other Australians.

 Their work in the area of translational research with a population health focus makes research and other information available in a form that has immediate, practical utility for practitioners and policy-makers in the area of Indigenous health, enabling them to make decisions based on the best available evidence